BernieSumption/OGRE/README.md

 An experiment in cross-platform structured data replication.
 Read more [on the wiki](https://github.com/BernieSumption/OGRE/wiki).

+## Note

+This project dates back to 2010.
+It was my attempt to solve a particular problem in realtime web applications that has now been addressed by the [meteor framework's DDP protocol](https://www.meteor.com/ddp).
+I'm keeping this page here for historical interest.

 ## Code license

 The source code for OGRE is available under the FreeBsd lisence: